 Prerequisites: MATH 3513 with a "C" or better or consent of instructor.
 A development of the essentials of Euclidean geometry and an introduction to non-Euclidean geometry.
-Topics include the foundations of Euclidean geometry (points, lines, angles, triangles, quadrilaterals, circles), parallelism in Euclidean geometry, transformations and isometries, and parallelism in non-Euclidean geometry).
+Topics include the foundations of Euclidean geometry (points, lines, angles, triangles, quadrilaterals, circles), parallelism in Euclidean geometry, transformations and isometries, and parallelism in non-Euclidean geometry (with a focus on hyperbolic geometry).

-+4000 Problems in Mathematics (Offered as needed)
++4000 Problems in Mathematics